 Effective Winter 2012 (updates to course list)

-An academic minor in Earth Sciences is not open to students with any concentration or any other academic minor in the Department of Earth and Environmental Sciences.
+A minor in Earth Sciences is not open to students with any major or any other minor in the Department of Earth and Environmental Sciences.

-The Earth Sciences academic minor is designed to give students a broad introduction to geology, oceanography and related sciences.
+The Earth Sciences minor is designed to give students a broad introduction to geology, oceanography and related sciences.
 It allows a wide selection of courses to suit both general and specific interests.
-The Earth Sciences academic minor would be particularly suitable for non-science concentrations, such as pre-law, business, economics, history, and English.
+The Earth Sciences minor would be particularly suitable for non-science majors, such as pre-law, business, economics, history, and English.

 At least 15 credits of courses, to be chosen from the following three categories as stated: